Legendary Bristol brewery Left Handed Giant return to Tate for our second beer collaboration.

-Last year they brewed View From The Window in honour of Expressionists, a collaboration that became one of our best-selling exhibition beers.
+Last year’s collaboration, View From The Window — brewed in honour of the Expressionists — became one of our best-selling exhibition beers.

-For this new release, The Fourth Dancer, James Yeo — the creative mind behind Left Handed Giant’s world took inspiration from Cubism and Picasso’s The Three Dancers.
+For The Fourth Dancer, James Yeo — the creative force behind Left Handed Giant’s visual world — drew inspiration from Cubism and The Three Dancers.

 Find out more about the exhibition with our Large Print Exhibition Guide.